al6x/salejs/readme.md

 Cart Widget that can be embedded into sites in order to allow its users to buy products and send orders to the site owner.

-[Step by step explanation](http://jslang.info/projects/salejs) how project has been built.

-## Steps
+## Project history

-There's a git tag for every step, use it to see state of project for every step - type `git checkout <tag-name>` and `git checkout master` to set project to the latest state.
+Detailed [explanation](http://jslang.info/projects/salejs) of every step in the history of the project.
+Also, there's a git tag for every step - type `git checkout <tag-name>` and `git checkout master` to set project to the latest state.

 - HTML Mockups - `html-mockups`.